softwaremagico/BlackGecko/README.md

 8. ___Your code should be there, after "oauth_code=", up to but not including the semicolon.___
 9. ___Copy it and use it.___

+### Selecting the conversation

 After obtaining the refresh token, the conversation id can be obtained if you run the application with:
 ```
 redowl --conversations-info
 ```

 This will show a list with all conversations id available.
 Try one by one until you are connected to the correct conversation.

+### Testing the configuration

 For testing it, you can use:
 ```
 redowl --test-alert
 ```